 These are the guiding pillars of the Reinventing Metro Plan.
 The Plan outlines concepts for the transit improvements that are possible with new sales tax funding at the 0.5% to 1.0% levels.

-After nearly three years worth of community outreach and planning, the Reinventing Metro conceptual plan was created.
+After nearly three years worth of community outreach and planning, the Reinventing Metro plan was created.
 The plan outlines the possibilities to provide sustainable, long-term funding, as well as outlines service improvements if a county-wide sales tax funding is secured.

 The objectives of the plan are financial sustainability, improved service frequency, longer service hours, and shorter trip times for customers.
 Depending on the level of sales tax, various improvements including the implementation of Bus Rapid Transit corridors becomes possible.